Ayush TV

 Ayush TV is an Indian 24 hour health and wellness channel broadcast in Kannada language, focusing on holistic medicine and therapies.
-It is the vertical of Sri Sankara TV which is also owned and managed by Kamadhenu Telefilms Pvt.
-Ltd. It is a free-to-air channel that is available via cable and satellite..
+It is a free-to-air channel that is available via cable and satellite..

 History

 The channel was inaugurated by Baba Ramdev on 16 January 2017 at Freedom Park, Bengaluru.
 Other guests who were present during the inauguration included Union Cabinet Minister for Programme Implementation and Statistics D. V. Sadananda Gowda, MLA's N.A.Haris, Dinesh Gundu Rao, Kannada film actor Upendra, B.M.Hegde, CEO of Sringeri mutt V.R.Gowrishankar, Vishweshwar Bhat, M.Harikrishnan (Managing Director of Ayush TV), G.Srinivasa (Director of Ayush TV) and a host of other dignitaries.
 The channel has been incepted by Kamadhenu Telefilms Pvt Limited who had started Sri Sankara TV.
 AYUSH TV completed its 3rd anniversary on 15 January 2019.

 Social impact

 The channel aims to inculcate and promote the use of holistic medicine which has been forgotten of late due to the emergence of modern medicine.